pm67nz/hpc_training/_lessons/002-accessing_resources.md

 3. Set password for Kupe (HPC3).

 Connecting to the HPC requires two-factor authentication at all times, your password, and an additional factor.
 These additional factors can be:
-- A keycode provided by Google Authenticator (via smartphone app or Chrome browser)
+- A keycode provided by an external generator (e.g., via smartphone app)
 - Connecting from NIWA's physical network (at a NIWA branch)
 - Connecting through a NIWA VPN session

-You can set up Google Authenticator on the NeSI User Portal:

-4. Click "Link mobile device"
-5. This will open instructions for setting up Google Authenticator.
-Note that you will need to have a smartphone for this.
-If you do not have a smartphone, you can use [GAuth add-on](https://chrome.google.com/webstore/detail/ilgcnhelpchnceeipipijaljkblbcobl) for Chrome browser.

 ### Logging into Kupe (HPC3)